SAP/spartacus-docs/_pages/install/integrations/cds-integration.md

 - **configUrl:** Specify the URL of the Profile Tag configuration that you have created in Context-Driven Services.
 For more information, see [Profile Tag Overview](https://help.sap.com/viewer/9e39964ec48c4335ad5d3d01f9d231fd/SHIP/en-US/44cb2bd7706a48c6a3b915078d2c384d.html) on the SAP Help Portal.
 - **allowInsecureCookies:** This is an optional parameter (not show in the example above) that specifies whether Profile Tag should set insecure cookies.
 The default value is `false`.
 If you are running on HTTP, set this parameter to `true`.
 For example, if you are using a local back end, `allowInsecureCookies` must be set to `true`.
 In production, it should always be set to `false`.
 - **gtmId:** This is an optional parameter (not show in the example above) that is used to integrate Profile Tag with Google Tag Manager.
 For more information, see [Profile Tag](https://help.sap.com/viewer/9e39964ec48c4335ad5d3d01f9d231fd/SHIP/en-US/3bccaa4bd20441fd88dcfc1ade648591.html) on the SAP Help Portal.

+### Configuring the Back End for Context-Driven Services

+The following steps describe how to add custom headers to your CORS settings, as well as how to define a consent template that allows events to be sent.

+1. Add the `x-profile-tag-debug` and `x-consent-reference` custom headers to `corsfilter.commercewebservices.allowedHeaders`.

+    If you are using the Assisted Service Module, add these custom headers to `corsfilter.assistedservicewebservices.allowedHeaders` as well.

+    **Note:** The `corsfilter.commercewebservices.allowedHeaders` setting is for SAP Commerce Cloud version 2005 or newer.
+For SAP Commerce Cloud version 1905 or older, use `corsfilter.ycommercewebservices.allowedHeaders` instead.

+    For more information, see [Configuring CORS]({{ site.baseurl }}/installing-sap-commerce-cloud/#configuring-cors).

+2. Define a consent template with an ID of `PROFILE`, which will allow events to be sent.

+    You can define the consent template by importing the following ImpEx:

+    ```sql
+    $lang=en
+    INSERT_UPDATE ConsentTemplate;id[unique=true];name[lang=$lang];description[lang=$lang];version[unique=true];baseSite(uid)[unique=true,    default=electronics-spa];exposed
+    ;PROFILE;"Allow SAP Commerce Cloud, Context-Driven Services tracking";"We would like to store your browsing behavior so that our website can dynamically present you with a personalized browsing experience and our customer support agents can provide you with contextual customer support.";1;;true
+    ```

 ## Profile Tag